Generic Name: follitropin and luteinizing hormone

 Menopur® 75 IU

-5 single dose vials of Menotropins for Injection, USP
+5 single dose vials of Menotropins for Injection

 5 single dose vials of 0.9% Sodium Chloride Injection, USP, 2 mL

 Ferring reproductive health products